codelingo/docs/docs/getting-started.md

 The key parts of each Tenet are:
 - **`name`** meta data for the identification of the Tenet
 - **`doc`** meta data for the usage of the Tenet
-- **`bots`** The metadata for bots the Tenet integrates with.
-In this case, for the review bot, we provide a comment for the review.
+- **`flows`** The metadata for flows the Tenet integrates with.
+In this case, for the review flow, we provide a comment for the review.
 - **`query`** - this is the pattern the Tenet is looking for and core to all Tenets.
 - **`@ review.comment`** - is a query decorator which extracts the information needed from the query result for the Review Flow.
 In this case, it'll return the filename and line number for every function declaration found in the repository.